 Canon EF-S 24mm f/2.8

 This is a fairly recent purchase, only part of our bag since December, but already irreplaceable.
-It was bargain at £180.
-The equivalent focal length of of 36mm means that it is ideal for street photography, and the extremely compact size results in a camera size that will not draw attention when trying to get that covert shot.
+It was a bargain at £180.
+The equivalent focal length of of 36mm means that the Canon 24mm pancake lens is ideal for street photography, and the extremely compact size results in a camera size that will not draw attention when trying to get that covert shot.

 The only downsides are that photos taken at or around f2.8 are subject to a certain degree of vignetting (softening/shading at the edges of the photo).
 We personally quite like this look, and at this price, certainly weren't complaining!